troessner/reek/docs/Unused-Private-Method.md

-Private methods that are called via dynamic dispatch will trigger a false alarm since detecting something like this is far out of scope for `Reek`.
+Private methods that are called via dynamic dispatch will trigger a false alarm since detecting something like this is far out of scope for Reek.
 In this case you can disable this detector via the `exclude` configuration option (which is part of the [Basic Smell Options](Basic-Smell-Options.md)) for instance like this (an example from `Reek's` own codebase):